Alfthrpy/storage-checking/README.md

 - The program uses the `humanize` library to format sizes for readability.
 - Ensure the directory path provided exists and you have sufficient permissions to access it.
+- the programs just display folder that have size more than 500MB, you can adjust whenever you like

 ## Contributing